-For me, it is not yet worth the time and expense involved in enrolling my baby for Global Entry.
-He will already have TSA Precheck benefits when traveling with me because I do.
+For me, it is not yet worth the time and expense involved in enrolling my kids for Global Entry.
+They already have TSA Precheck benefits when traveling with me because I do.
 TSA Precheck is a big part of the appeal of Global Entry and I use my TSA Precheck benefits more than I do the Global Entry part.

 The only time there would be an issue is when returning to the US after international travel as they would not be allowed to use the Global Entry kiosk with me.
 Still, right now it is not worth paying the $100 Global Entry application fee when they do not travel internationally more than once or twice a year (I do have one of the credit cards that reimburse the Global Entry fee but I am using the credit to reimburse myself for my Global Entry renewal).
 Besides, my home airport Chicago O’Hare has kiosks at passport control for those without Global Entry.
 I do anticipate my children applying for Global Entry before they turn 13 in order to have TSA Pre-Check benefits (although possibly even sooner if we travel with them internationally more frequently than a couple times a year).